From Alaska, by Sébastien Harrisson

 (Translated from D'Alaska)

 Winner of the Prix de la critique 2007-8.
 Nominated for the 2007 Governor-General's Award for Drama.
+From Alaska will have its world premiere in 2020 at Gateway Theatre in Vancouver BC, in collaboration with Ruby Slippers Theatre.

 One summer evening, a retired librarian is “taken hostage” in her suburban home by her tough-talking teenaged neighbour.
 Time passes with the unpredictable rhythms of grief – the slowness of healing, the fast-forwards of distraction.
 Meanwhile, the old woman and the young man discover what they have in common: the one they love most in all the world has just gone away...
 Moving effortlessly between street-smart humour and lyrical elegance, Harrisson explores love in all its pain, confusion, and unexpected joy.